nv-mldev/neural-networks/markdown/convex_sets.md

 More generally, we can’t expect any linear classifier to detect a pattern in all possible translations.
 This is a serious limitation of linear classifiers as a basis for a vision system.

+Circumventing this problem by using feature represen- tations
+We just saw a negative result about linear classifiers.
+Let’s end on a more positive note.
+In Lecture 2, we saw how linear regression could be made more powerful using a basis function, or feature, representation.
+The same trick applies to classification.
+Essentially, in place of z = w T x + b, we use z = wT φ(x) + b, where φ(x) = (φ1(x), . . . , φD (x)) is a function mapping input vectors to feature vectors.
+Let’s see how we can represent XOR using carefully selected features.
+Example 5.
+Consider the following feature representation for
+XOR:
+φ1 (x) = x1
+φ2 (x) = x2
+φ3 (x) = x1 x2
+In this representation, our training set becomes φ1 (x) φ2(x) φ3 (x) t
+0
+ 0
+ 0
+ 0
+0
+ 1
+ 0
+ 1
+1
+ 0
+ 0
+ 1
+1
+ 1
+ 1
+ 0
+Using the same techniques as in Examples 1 and 2, we find that the following set of weights and biases correctly classifies all the training examples: b = −0.5 w1 = 1 w2 = 1 w3 = −2.
+The only problem is, where do we get the features from?
+In this example, we just pulled them out of a hat.
+Unfortunately, there’s no recipe for coming up with good features, which is part of what makes machine learning hard.
+But next week, we’ll see how we can learn a set of features by training a multilayer neural net.